DrSkyle/CloudSlash/WALKTHROUGH.md

-# CloudSlash User Walkthrough 🗡️☁️
+# CloudSlash User Guide

-Welcome to **CloudSlash**, the forensic accountant for your AWS infrastructure.
-This guide will walk you through how to use the software to identify waste, estimate costs, and safely remediate "Shadow IT" across your entire organization.
+This guide details how to use CloudSlash to identify AWS infrastructure waste and remediate it safely.

 ---